 During my trip, I chose to stay at M Montreal Hostel and had a great time.
 The hostel was centrally located and clean with a very friendly and helpful staff.
 I loved the fresh croissants for breakfast, too!

-What to Do in Montreal Alone?
+The Best Things to Do Alone in Montreal

 The main reason I love going to Canada?
 People, in general, leave you the heck alone.
 You’re not stared at.
 You’re also not subjected to some of the ridiculous scams that plague major European cities such as Paris.